 The founders of another company, Cohealo, observed that so much health care equipment sits idle for over half of its lifetime, accessible only to a finite group of professionals working in a single location.
 By encouraging sharing within and across facilities, Cohealo has the potential to decrease costs and waste.

 Rachel joins us in the latest episode of our Pioneering Ideas podcast to explain the rise of the sharing economy and to brainstorm how new additions to the movement may help solve some of the thorniest challenges in health and health care.
 Could your company apply the sharing economy to the ongoing challenge of helping others lead healthier lives?
 What are you willing to share to help build a culture of health in America?

-Listen below or on iTunes – and, in the spirit of the episode, we hope you’ll share it, too, with anyone you know who’s passionate about building a Culture of Health.
+Listen below –and, in the spirit of the episode, we hope you’ll share it, too, with anyone you know who’s passionate about building a Culture of Health.

 More stories in this episode:

 - Reimagining Medical Education: Discover how emerging technologies and approaches are powering collaboration within and between medical schools;

 - Exploring Agile Science: Explore how “agile science” seeks to rapidly discover and test the most effective paths to healthy behavior change;